 Originally founded on October 21, 1937, towards the end of the Great Depression, Houston Police Credit Union was created by Houston police officers to establish a financial institution that was owned and operated by the local police force—a financial cooperative.
 Their mission was to provide reasonably-priced loans and a safe place for life savings for Houston Police Department employees and their families.

-The credit union had 14 charter members and in the beginning, was a meager operation.
-When a member wanted to apply for a loan, an appointed officer would take the paperwork in his squad car to the member and then return the forms to the credit union, which was originally a small office in HPD's Property Room.
+The credit union had 14 charter member-owners and in the beginning, was a meager operation.
+When a member-owner wanted to apply for a loan, an appointed officer would take the paperwork in his squad car to the member-owner and then return the forms to the credit union, which was originally a small office in HPD's Property Room.
 Alex Laux was the first approved loan.
 The loan limit was $25.00.

 As our membership has grown, so has the credit union.
-As of 2017, the credit union serves HPD staff, employees, and their families in three locations.
-Membership has grown to over 26,000 and assets have reached over $681 million.
-From serving academy recruits with equipment loans to retirement savings and planning, our credit union has become a vital part of our members' lives through every stage of their career.
+As of 2022, the credit union serves HPD staff, employees, and their families in three locations.
+Membership has grown to over 31,700 and assets have reached over $961 million.
+From serving academy recruits with equipment loans to retirement savings and planning, our credit union has become a vital part of our member-owners' lives through every stage of their career.

 R. R. Simmons

 W. N. Daut

 Y. D. Mayes

 A. A. Fowler

 Lily Guinn Owen